cwroberts401/fetch-backend/README.md

         { "payer": "DANNON", "points" -200 }
     ]
 ```
 Points are deducted in the order based on timestamp, oldest to newest.
-Single payers points values can never be negative.
+Single payers point values can never be negative.

 &nbsp;